skierwing/soen691_project_ed_yr/README.md

    - <u>**Data modeling and classification**</u>: Using sklearn.naive_bayes **GaussianNB** and sklearn.svm **SVC** we programmed the Gaussian Naïve Bayes and SVM function.

-     *Prerequisite  declaration, we defined 2 arrays.
-The has the classifiers only the second include the playoff label as follow*
+     *<u>Prerequisite  declaration</u>, we defined 2 arrays.
+The first has the classifiers only the second include the playoff label as follow*

      ```python
      data = np.array(ld.collect()).astype(np.float64)